0cjs/sedoc/git/submodule.md

 working copy is dirty you will not be able to stage until the changes in the submodule are commited there.

+### Configuration Storage Details

+- The commit to which a submodule should be set is stored in a commit in the main repo; configuration files contain only information about where to get a copy of the repo.
+- Submodule bare repositories are under `.git/modules/`; the working copy under `foo/bar/` will have a `.git` file containing the line:
+  `gitdir: ../../.git/modules/foo/bar`.
+If present, this is used and config files are ignored.
+- The `[submodule "foo/bar"]` section in `.git/config` is used when `.git/modules/foo/bar` is not present; the `url =` line will determine whence Git will try to fetch the module's repo.
+- A fresh clone of the main repo will not have submodules sections in `.git commit`; in this case you must use `update --init` to copy the default sections from `.gitmodules` to `.git/config`.

 Checking Out Submodules
 -----------------------